PythonDataScience24/GymGenie/ROADMAP.md

-name <- GymGenie

-What we are doing: We are developing an application for tracking yoour workouts For whom are we doing it?
-To simplify the process your progress and be consitante in the workouts schedule.
-What makes it special?
-We have nice visualization.
-Visualization makes it easier to track the progress How to get started?
-Proof read the code, suggest new visualization features Where to find the key resource?
-Links to docs, ect

-Roadmap

-- Project summary and welcome: Project summary from README
-                             welocome: Who are we, description
-- How to get involved?
-Feel free to send us ideas (insert email)

-- Timeline: Milestone 1:

-Task 1 - Exercise Logging 02.05.2024
-Task 2 - 16.05.2024
-Task 3 - 23.05.2024

-main.py - Lea + Dario
-classes/workouts->class exercise (user receives a list of option and choose it) list of exercises:running, cycling, strength, swimming, hiking/walking
-                skiing, others
-                  class data (date of the workouts)
-                  class duration (minutes)
-                  class calories (calories) -> suggest calories in-take class distance (km)
-                  class dataframe (pandas)
-                  class impression -> ask on a scale 1 to 10 how the workouts was ask the "question" one after the others.
-Shows the summary and ask if the user wants to modify or save it. - Laura + Kristine

-Task 2
-class goals
-    set 1 goal at the time (distace vs duration vs calories) tipps to set up smart goals
-    user can set up multiple goals.
-    specify which timeframe (week/month/year) class progress
-    plot (time vs duration/calories/distance)
-    add positive feedback if goal is reached / "keep going" if you have not yet reached it star non intercative and add after
-Task 3
-class summary
-    merge different types of exercises (ex. running and cycling), weekly and monthly shows specific behaviour in the exercises
-    linear regression of general exercise and specific sports comparison of different exercise

-    README: Dario + Kristine
-    ROADMAP:Laura + Lea

-    Sunday: prepare GUI
-    Tuesday 30.04.2024 - Meeting before biostatistics
+## Project Roadmap

+Welcome to the Roadmap of the fitness tracking application GymGenie.
+Here you can learn what this project is about, how to get involved, and which stages the development of our project includes.
+We are four Bioinformatics students developing the application.
+Our application is targeted to anyone who wants to simplify the process of tracking workouts and analysing the progress.
+With features for setting goals and visualising the progress towards them, we want to make it easier for users to be consistent in their workout schedule and to reach their goals.

+If you want to get involved as a contributor, we are happy to learn your suggestions for features our application should include.
+Or, once the project has developped a bit more, contributors can help by testing the application or proof-reading our code.
+Feel free to reach out and send us an e-mail with your suggestions (laura.fernandez@students.unibe.ch, kristin.olsen@students.unibe.ch, dario.bassi@students.unibe.ch, lea.frei@students.unibe.ch).

+## Timeline:

+### Milestone 1: Exercise Logging
+Allow users to input data about their workouts, including the type of exercise, duration, distance (if applicable), and calories burned.
+Store this data in a dataframe.
+- **Deadline**: 02.05.2024

+### Milestone 2: Goal Setting and Progress Tracking
+Enable users to set personal fitness goals, such as weekly exercise duration, distance, or calories burned.
+Retrieve and display their progress toward these goals based on their logged workouts.
+- **Deadline**: 16.05.2024

+### Milestone 3: Data Visualization and Trends
+Provide users with visualizations of their exercise data, such as weekly/monthly summaries, progress charts, or comparisons of different exercise types.
+Allow users to analyze trends in their workout habits over time.
+- **Deadline**: 23.05.2024

+## Tasks to be done for each milestone:

+### Milestone 1:

+- Create the parent class `Workout` with the properties: date, duration, calories, distance, and dataframe
+- Create the child class `Exercise` with a list of options for the user: running, cycling, strength, swimming, hiking/walking, skiing, others
+- Include subclasses for each property:
+    - `Date`: Date of the workout
+    - `Duration`: Duration of the workout in minutes
+    - `Calories`: Calories burned during the workout
+    - `Distance`: Distance covered during the workout (if applicable)
+    - `Dataframe`: Pandas dataframe to store workout data.
+                  It is written in a csv file.
+When the user close the session the data is saved and then when it re-opens, we can read and re-use it.
+    - `Impression`: Rating of the workout on a scale of 1 to 10
+- **Contributors**: Laura, Kristin
+- Create `main.py` to run the main program
+- Implement user interaction for inputting workout data sequentially
+  - Show summary and allow user for modification or saving at the end
+- - **Contributors**: Lea, Dario
+- Open for future or to other contributors: suggest calories in-take

+### Milestone 2:
+- Create `Goals` class for setting and managing fitness goals
+  - Allow setting goals for duration, distance, or calories burned
+  - Provide tips for SMART goals
+  - Specify the timeframe (week/moth/year)
+- Implement `Progress` class for tracking progress toward goals
+  - Plot progress( in terms of duration/calories/distance) over time
+  - Provide feedback (a goal is reached / "keep going" / not reached yet) on goal achievement
+- **Contributors**: Laura, Kristin, Lea, Dario

+### Milestone 3:
+- Develop `Summary` class to generate summaries and visualizations of exercise data
+  - Merge different types of exercises (e.g. running and cycling), show weekly and monthly trends
+  - Show specific behaviour in the exercises
+  - Perform linear regression of general exercise and specific sports
+  - Comparison of different exercises
+- **Contributors**: Laura, Kristin, Lea, Dario

+## Relevant timeframes:
+28.04.2024 - Prepare GUI
+20.04.2024 - Meeting before Biostatistics lecture